boardzilla/boardzilla-docs/docs/ui/appearance.md

 Always use `em` units when you want your CSS to be relative to the element it belongs to.
 CSS attributes that accept a `%` relative to parent size are also appropriate.
-Use `rem`s in cases where you want the size to be relative to the entire game board.
+Use `rem`s in cases where you want the size to be relative to the entire game view.

 :::

 ### Child elements

-The data tree of the Board is also mapped to the DOM tree in HTML.
+The data tree of the Game is also mapped to the DOM tree in HTML.
 For example, if you define a `Space` named `"deck"`, with `Card`s in them, then the `Card` elements will be HTML DOM children of the `"deck"` element.
 If you want to target CSS for specifically the `Card`s in the `"deck"` you can simply use: